 What is the Railroad Edition?

-In this video, Vortic's CEO, R.T.
-Custer, discusses the unique differences between the standard edition of the American Artisan Series, and the Railroad Edition.
+In this video we discuss the unique differences between the standard edition of the American Artisan Series, and the Railroad Edition.
 These differences mostly pertain to the original antique pocket watch movements and how the Railroad Grade versions of them were used.

 How to Set and Wind an Original Antique Railroad Grade Pocket Watch